ktafakkori/feloopy/README.md

 [06]: https://github.com/ktafakkori/feloopy/blob/main/documentation/Syntax.md

-## Supports and contributions
+## Supports and Contributions

 We welcome your contributions to this project, such as reporting bugs, submitting pull requests, testing changes, and so on.
 We will acknowledge your contributions in the contributors section.

-If you find this project useful, please consider giving it a star on GitHub (https://github.com/ktafakkori/feloopy) to show your appreciation and help us continue its development!
+If you find this project useful, please consider giving it a star on GitHub (https://github.com/ktafakkori/feloopy) and introducing it to your colleagues to show your appreciation and help us continue its development!
 Starring a project makes it easier for you to find it again later, and also helps other people discover it.
 For more ways to support this project, please visit [this page][07].

 [07]: https://ktafakkori.github.io/support/